(Redirected from Felix Mantilla)

 Mantilla was one of the early major leaguers from Puerto Rico, breaking into the majors one year after fellow Puerto Rican Roberto Clemente.
 Mantilla spent his first six years as primarily a back-up infielder with the Milwaukee Braves, never getting more than 251 at-bats in a season.
 He appeared in both the 1957 World Series and the 1958 World Series.

 The new New York Mets took him in the expansion draft, and he spent the 1962 season with them.
 Although the team lost 120 games, Mantilla had a respectable season, hitting .275, which was the second-highest batting average among the regulars.
+He played mainly third base that year.

 - AL All-Star (1965)